How to Add a User to Kubernetes?

 2kubectl certificate approve user-request-devopstrain

 The certificate should be signed.
-Now, download it:
+Now let's download it

 1kubectl get csr user-request-devopstrain -o jsonpath='{.status.certificate}' | base64 -d > devopstrain-user.crt